fniessink/toisto/docs/concept_files.md

 {
     "concepts": {
         "what do you like": {
-            "answer": "i like ice cream",
+            "answer": "i like ice cream"
         },
         "i like ice cream": {}
     },